-From babysitters to live-in nannies to mother's helpers , there are endless types of care providers that are available to parents.
-So much so, in fact, that it can sometimes feel confusing and overwhelming for families who are looking for care--and even for caregivers looking for jobs.
+From babysitters to live-in nannies to mother's helpers , there are endless types of care providers who are available to parents.
+So much so, in fact, that it can sometimes feel confusing and overwhelming for families who are looking for care — and even for caregivers looking for jobs.

-In our Babysitting Guide, we'll focus on giving you all the information you need to know about babysitters, including who they are, what they can help families with, how much they cost, and how to go through the process of hiring them.
+In The Complete Guide to Babysitters, we focus on giving you all the information you need to know about babysitters, including who they are, what they can help families with, how much they cost, and how to go through the process of hiring them.

 A babysitter is someone who temporarily cares for children on behalf of the children's parents or guardians.
 A babysitter may also be referred to as a "sitter," and they generally take care of children of all ages who are in need of supervision.

 What do babysitters do?

 Sitters are generally responsible for planning activities for your children (e.g., games, sports, arts and crafts, etc. ) or supervising play dates.
 However, some sitters may be willing to take on additional responsibilities (e.g., cooking, light housekeeping, driving children to and from scheduled activities, and helping with homework) for extra money.

 Above all else, though, a babysitter is responsible for the safety and well-being of your children while they're in her care.